Lactose free yogurt: Does Greek Yogurt Cause Lactose Intolerance?

 Lactose free diet list

-A lactose free diet basically refers a list of foods which are lactose-free.
+It’s basically refers a list of foods which are lactose-free.
 Several problems are associated with the consumption of lactose containing foods.
 People with lactose intolerance should avoid these foods in order to protect them from those problems.
-Your doctor can help to provide you a diet chart of lactose free food.
+Your doctor can help to provide you a diet chart of food.

 Dairy Foods lactose free